JohnnyJayJay/compatre/README.md

 **Features include:**
 - A java agent to dynamically replace types (no boilerplate)
-- A custom ClassLoader as an alternative to the agent (very little boilerplate) *coming soon...*
+- A custom ClassLoader as an alternative to the agent (very little boilerplate)
 - A library to support cases where more than just a type replacement is needed *coming soon...*

 ## Dependency